tldr-pages/tldr/pages/linux/csplit.md

 # csplit

 > Split a file into pieces.
+> This generates files named "xx00", "xx01", and so on.

 - Split a file at lines 5 and 23: